mihir2510/BulliesEye/README.md

 ### Extension Details

 - Webapp Cyberbully Detector Extension which hides (for the victims) and highlights (for the admin) bullying content on any web page.
-Content includes **texts & images** and Extension can **Hide & Redact text , Hide Images**.
-Chrome Extension can be found [here](https://github.com/mihir2510/BulliesEye/Extensions/WebCyberbullyDetctor)
+Content includes **texts & images** and Extension can **Highlight & Redact text , Hide Images**.
+Chrome Extension can be found [here](https://github.com/mihir2510/BulliesEye/Extensions/Web-Cyberbully-Detector)

 - WhatsApp Cyberbully Detectorkeep Extension keeps track of WhatsApp conversations by disabling send message button with a warning if its a foul comment.
 Chrome Extension can be found [here](https://github.com/mihir2510/BulliesEye/Extensions/WhatsApp-Cyberbully-Detector)